If you could satisfy the customer service needs of 90% of your customer base, you’d do it in a heartbeat.

 That over 50% of companies don’t yet have an omnichannel communication strategy in place.

-This ultimate guide to omnichannel communication solutions will help you to understand the definition, benefits, and top providers of a seamless experience when it comes to communication with customers.
+This ultimate guide to omnichannel contact center solutions will help you to understand the definition, benefits, and top providers of a seamless experience when it comes to communication with customers.

 - What is an Omnichannel Contact Center?